 Pet Dander in the Home Can Cause Allergic Reactions

-It is common for people who already suffer from allergies or asthma to develop an allergy to their pet’s hair and dander.
-Around three in ten allergy sufferers in the United States will have allergic reactions to both dogs and cat’s hair and dander.
-With cat allergies being around twice as common as dog allergies.
+It is common for people who already suffer from allergies or asthma to develop allergies to their pet’s hair and dander.
+Around three in ten allergy sufferers in the United States will have allergic reactions to dogs and cats’ hair and dander.
+Cat allergies are about twice as common as dog allergies.

-People who suffer from pet allergy have oversensitive immune systems.
-The immune system wrongly identifies saliva, urine and pet dander as a harmful substance (allergen).
-As a result, produces antibodies to protect them, creating an allergic reaction.
+People who suffer from pet allergies have oversensitive immune systems.
+The immune system wrongly identifies saliva, urine and pet dander as harmful substances (allergen).
+As a result, it produces antibodies to protect them, creating an allergic reaction.

+It is a common misconception that the pet’s hair is the cause of allergic symptoms.
 Furthermore, an allergy caused by pets originates from the protein in their dander (dead skin cells), saliva or urine.
-It is a common misconception that it is the pet’s hair that is the cause of allergic symptoms.
 For instance, dog allergen is found in the dander, hair and saliva while cat allergen is found on the skin and fur.